Searching for Healthcare Plans - Helpful Information and Links

 Searching for Plans Outside of the Marketplace:

-To see what type of plans the Government (IRS) considers that qualify as Minimum Essential Coverage, please go to this Link*:
+To see what type of plans the Government (IRS) considers qualify as Minimum Essential Coverage, check the IRS website for Individual Shared Responsibility Provision - Minimum Essential Coverage

 - Plans you purchase from the Insurance ACA Marketplace (aka Online Healthcare.gov Exchange)